diSarkisova/TodoListVue/README.md

 **In this project we used the following components:**

-MainPage- component of a whole todo page..
+MainPage- component of a whole todo page.

 TheInput - an input field component that allows users to create, save, search, and delete items.